rancher/docs/content/rancher/v2.x/en/backups/back-up-rancher/_index.md

 weight: 1
 ---

-In this section, you'll learn how to back up Rancher.
+In this section, you'll learn how to back up Rancher running on any Kubernetes cluster.
+To backup Rancher installed with Docker, refer the instructions for [single node backups](../legacy/backup/single-node-backups/)

+### Prerequisites

+Rancher version must be v2.5.0 and up

 ### 1. Install the `rancher-backup` operator